9 THINGS YOU SHOULD KNOW ABOUT TRAVEL INSURANCE

 Travel insurance must be the only thing you ever buy that you hope never to use.
 Despite this, it remains a vital investment – one we feel no traveller should ever be without.
 But how do you make sure that in your time of need, your policy will be there for you, paying out and covering you exactly as expected?
 Well, you can’t.
 But you can be clued up, prepared in case of an emergency and well informed from the start about what’s right for your travel plans.

-When shit hits the fan it can be stressful, worrisome and insurance practicalities might be the last thing on your mind.
+When things go wrong on your travels it can be stressful, worrisome and insurance practicalities might be the last thing on your mind.
 But if you want that claim to be honoured then it’s important to know exactly what you need to do, and when you need to do it.

 Had your camera stolen?
 Been mugged?
 You need to get a police report within 24 hours to submit with your claim.
 Had an accident and need to be hospitalised?
 You (or someone on your behalf) must contact the emergency medical assistance team immediately and get authorisation.
 Caught up in a natural catastrophe and need evacuation to a safe place?
 You have to contact the emergency assistance team immediately.
 And you must do so prior to arranging any evacuation transport that you intend to claim for.